Common house plant benefits and choosing the right plants for your home

-Foliage plants, such as snake plants, are plants with colorful eye-catching leaves that look quite ornamental.
+Foliage plants, such as snake plants, are plants with colorful, eye-catching, green leaves that look quite ornamental.
 Because of their fancy leaves they are a nice complement to green-dominant indoor plant assortment.

 Flowering plants are plants that bloom such as orchids, peace lilies, and hibiscus, and make an elegant addition to the home.

 Getting a plant to flower is typically a skill of master green thumbs, but don’t worry — most of the time they are sold already flowered and many require minimal maintenance.

 Indoor hanging plants, such as the philodendron, are those with long trailing leaves and look incredible in a hanging basket or wall planter.

 If you love decor and want to embellish your space, these show stoppers are the way to go.
 Most of these plants do best in bright light, but indirect as opposed to sitting directly in the sun.

 Succulent plants (also just called succulents) are thick and fleshy plants that retain water in their leaves.
 Aloe vera plants are the best example, and technically cacti fall into this category as well.

 Succulents are drought resistant and very forgiving if you don’t water them regularly (in fact, they prefer dry soil).
 However, they do need ample amounts of medium to bright indirect sunlight.